 - Projects that demonstrate viable financial support and promise a high likelihood of being brought to completion.

 - For first-time filmmaking applicants, projects with team members that demonstrate track records of filmmaking success.

-- Project has strong and recognizable social justice value, contributing, for example, to a greater public appreciation of a disenfranchised group, identifying an area where social change is needed or bringing to light a difficult or inspirational story, condition or issue.
+- Project has strong and recognizable social value, contributing, for example, to a greater public appreciation of a disenfranchised group, identifying an area where social change is needed or bringing to light a difficult or inspirational story, condition or issue.

 - Filmmaker has clearly articulated his or her intended goals for the grant, how those accomplishments will be measured and what the next steps will be for the project.

 - Filmmaker demonstrates how the project will impact short- and long-term professional and artistic goals.

 - Applicant directly answers all questions on the application and does not go over the word count.
 Applications that go over the word count will be considered ineligible.

 - Filmmaker may not be a SFFS or KRF employee or member of any SFFS or KRF board.